 Complex on-site logistics and operations managed in Slack

-During the 2018 FIFA World Cup™, Slack was the network’s central collaboration hub connecting the on-site production and technical teams in Russia with the rest of the organization who were spread out across several cities in the U.S. With producers, video editors, copywriters, and social media strategists all gathered in one virtual place, people were able to get help, give feedback, and coordinate content faster than ever before and with little distraction.
+During the 2018 FIFA World Cup™, Slack was the network’s central collaboration hub connecting the on-site production and technical teams in Russia with the rest of the organisation who were spread out across several cities in the US.
+With producers, video editors, copywriters and social media strategists all gathered in one virtual place, people were able to get help, give feedback and coordinate content faster than ever before and with little distraction.

-- In the #worldcup-digital Slack channel, on-site location scouts would snap photos and videos and post them in the channel for production teams at headquarters, who could quickly grab the files and post them to other channels for other teams to pick up.
+- In the #worldcup-digital Slack channel, on-site location scouts snapped photos and videos and posted them in the channel for production teams at headquarters, who could quickly grab the files and post them to other channels for other teams to pick up.
 With this channel, teams were also better able to make requests for specific clips and information.

-- For seamless collaboration across the globe, the team held regular global stand-up meetings using the Zoom integration for Slack.
+- For seamless collaboration across the globe, the team held regular global huddles using the Zoom integration for Slack.

-- Urgent questions from anyone on the team were asked in #production-triage, a channel specifically set up for teams to triage emerging issues, and answered by whomever is online across the globe.
+- Urgent questions from anyone on the team were asked in #production-triage, a channel specifically set up for teams to respond to emerging issues – answered by whoever was online across the globe.

-For major TV moments like these, the network had to bring on more than 200 freelancers.
-To get them onboarded and oriented around their goals as efficiently as possible, the team used the Slack integration with ServiceNow to be able to instantly receive and approve access requests from new team members.
+For major TV moments like these, the network had to bring more than 200 freelancers on board.
+To get them inducted and aligned to their goals as efficiently as possible, the team used the Slack integration with ServiceNow to be able to instantly receive and approve access requests from new team members.

-And with the company’s message history retained in Slack channels, new freelancers were able to search for information they need and get up to speed with the work already being done, allowing them to spend more time on working rather than focus on training.
+And with the company’s message history retained in Slack channels, new freelancers were able to search for information they needed and get up to speed with the work already being done, allowing them to spend more time working instead of focusing on training.

-“Our video editors, social media managers, and producers are creating content by collaborating with each other in real time on Slack, which helps us fulfill our goals of breaking down internal silos while still giving each group a level of control and privacy when needed.”
+“Our video editors, social media managers and producers are creating content by collaborating with each other in real time on Slack, which helps us fulfil our goals of breaking down internal silos while still giving each group a level of control and privacy when needed.”

 Real-time content creation in Slack channels

-The 35-person 2018 FIFA World Cup™ production team was spread across multiple sites in Russia as well as Los Angeles, New York City, and Charlotte—but through Slack they were able to stay on the same page and coordinate coverage as easily as if they were in the same location, which allowed them to make quick decisions around how to make the most of their real-time coverage.
+The 35-person 2018 FIFA World Cup™ production team was spread across multiple sites in Russia as well as Los Angeles, New York City and Charlotte, North Carolina – but through Slack they were able to stay on the same page and coordinate coverage as easily as if they were in the same location, which allowed them to make quick decisions on how to make the most of their real-time coverage.

 - Throughout the tournament, the digital team in Russia and the team back in LA had to stay in constant communication in the #world-cup Slack channel to discuss how to best cover matches for the fans.
 In real time through Slack, they could quickly coordinate which moments should be featured for highlights and tweets and which to send as push notifications across their mobile properties.

-- As soon as a team scored a game-winning goal, the #highlights channel would spring to life where producers uploaded their video files of clips to the channel for the production team to grab.
+- As soon as a team scored a match-winning goal, the #highlights channel would spring to life, where producers uploaded their video files of clips to the channel for the production team to grab.